Cleveland with Kids

 The West Side Market has been operating in the same location for over a hundred years.
 We loved walking the aisles checking out the meats, cheeses, pirogies, pastries and produce – even it was painful not being able to buy much!
 We did get lunch though and we headed to the market overlook to sit and eat while planning out our next things to do in Cleveland.
 Definitely worth doing while you’re in Cleveland.

 From the West Side Market, we walked two minutes down 24th place to the Glass Bubble Project where we spent over an hour with Mike learning how to blow glass.
 Although we’ve seen glass blowing demonstrations around the world, we had never tried it before.
 It was very cool!
 My son went first and created a green vase with a wavy base.
 I then created a simpler vase.
-For highly unique and fun kid activities in Cleveland, we recommend glass blowing!
+For highly unique and fun activities in Cleveland with kids, we recommend glass blowing!
 It was my favorite activity of the weekend.
-Be sure to say hi to Morty the Rooster when you’re there.
+Be sure to say hi to Morty the Rooster when you’re there (hopefully he’s still there).

 A Cleveland Cavaliers Game